Women's Fashion During WWI: 1914 - 1920

 Dating the Clothing Styles of the World War I Era

 1914 began with a strong Edwardian silhouette.
 Women wore lacy shirtwaists and long, narrow skirts that fell to the top of the foot.
-But the tunic effect— introduced by Paul Poiret, based on a Russian peasant look— came to blend with the military-style tunic worn during the Great War.
+The tunic, introduced by Paul Poiret, based on a Russian peasant look, came to blend with the military-style tunic worn during the Great War.

 At the end of the Edwardian period (around 1910), Paul Poiret introduced the jupe colotte for evening wear— a high waisted tunic style dress worn with harem pants.
 As the world entered war in 1914, women were offered more tailored versions of the look which included military details along with checks and stripes.